6 Easy Steps to Create a Translation Brief in Minutes

 3. Translation or localization or something else?

-This may not be applicable to all translation briefs.
+This may not apply to all translation briefs.
 However, some clients may be looking to localize their content to a specific country.

 This often happens with video game translation, movies and entertainment, and translating online courses.